latest nhpb_banner 1__compressed2

 Help with Medical Bills

-The AIDS Drug Assistance Program (ADAP) provides free prescription medications and other health care benefits.
-It is offered at the state level, but it is funded by the federal government as noted below.
-The program was created to provide for the treatment of HIV/AIDS, provide funds for the resulting health care issues that may arise from the condition and opportunistic infections.
+The program was created to provide for the treatment of HIV/AIDS, provide funds for the resulting health care issues that may arise from the condition and it helps address any other opportunistic infections.
+It is part of the HRSA Ryan White HIV/AIDS benefits.
 The ADAP program targets those people who are low income, and or who have limited or no health insurance coverage.
+It general, depending on the state and federal government funding for a certain year, patients that have an income of less than 500% of poverty levels can get help.

-How does AIDS Drug Assistance Program (ADAP) work
+How does AIDS Drug Assistance Program (ADAP) work?

 The free prescription drug medications that are provided through AIDS Drug Assistance Program can help patients with AIDS or HIV live longer by treating the symptoms of the HIV infection.
 In addition, the ADAP can even help individuals who have limited health insurance or who have a Medicaid spend down requirement as part of their government insurance program.

 Demand for the services offered by ADAP depends on the number of patients seeking services, the cost of the prescription medications, and it also depends on the size of the prescription drug "gap" that ADAPs must fill in their local state jurisdiction.
+The ADAP government benefit will not cover all patients or costs, but it can help many HIV-AIDs patients get help with the prescription medications they need.

-The program becomes successful and helps patients in two main ways.
+The program helps patients in two main ways.
 The first is it pays for the health insurance (insurance deductibles, premiums, and medical bill co-payments and ) that includes coverage of HIV or AID treatments.
 The other way that the program has been successful is in providing Food and Drug Administration (FDA)-approved HIV-related prescription drugs to people living with HIV/AIDS.

-How to get prescription medications from ADAP
+How to get prescription medications from ADAP?

 There are several conditions and criteria that need to be met in order to get assistance from AIDS Drug Assistance Program (ADAP).
 Those criteria include the following.

-In order to become a client of the ADAP program, the patient needs to have AIDS or be HIV-positive.
-In addition, they must be low-income and either under- or uninsured.
-However, the exact income thresholds are determined on a state by state basis.
+• In order to become a client of the ADAP program, the patient needs to have AIDS or be HIV-positive.

-All ADAP programs require applicants to be residents in their state, and since the service is run at the state level, most will require proof of residency.
+• All ADAP programs require applicants to be residents in their state, and since the service is run at the state level, most will require proof of residency.

+Of course proof of the condition is needed.
 Each state that runs a AIDS Drug Assistance Program will require documentation from the patients doctor of their HIV status.
 Some of the states use additional clinical eligibility criteria (e.g., specific CD4 counts or viral load ranges) and other states use clinical criteria in order for a patient to access particular drugs.

 There are other options for free medications.
 Some of them can help with AIDs or HIV, and include resources from the pharmaceutical companies of GlaxoSmithKline, Viiv Healthcare, Gilead Sciences, and others.
 They offer all sorts of assistance.
 In addition to receiving free prescriptions for AIDS or HIV, there are numerous other free prescription medication programs, including options such as HealthWell.